kamarkibbi/soen357Project/README.md

 This page is designed to help us understand the user and gather information about their daily schedule and preferences so that we can tailor their experience on the platform accordingly.

-On this page, click the "Choose File" button under the "Upload Schedule" section to upload your class schedule as a PDF.
-Then, enter the number values for the following fields: class start time, class end time, and break time.
+On this page, enter the number values for the following fields: class start time, class end time, and break time.
+The upload schedule is not implemented with the backend, so there is no need to upload a .pdf at this point.
 Once completed, click the submit button to proceed to the next page.

 3. Sign-Up Page 2: